What are Orthopedic Shoes and Why You Should Wear Them

 Orthopedic shoes feature orthotic insoles that provide good arch support.
 The main purpose of the arch support is to eliminate excessive pronation, which affects foot function and is one of the main causes of foot and heel pain.

 In shoes without good arch support, the arch area doesn’t participate in distributing the pressure under the foot.
-Excessive pronation causes the leg to internally rotate, putting stress on the knee, hip and lower back.
+Excessive pronation causes the leg to rotate internally rotate, putting stress on the knee, hip, and lower back.

-Orthotic insoles with good arch support play an important role in alleviating stress on the knees, hips and lower back, as well in improving foot and leg alignment.
+Orthotic insoles with good arch support play an important role in alleviating stress on the knees, hips, and lower back, improving foot and leg alignment.

 Variety of widths